 And he'll be signing and discussing his magnum opus on Wednesday, July 17th at The Last Bookstore in Los Angeles, starting at 7:00 PM!
 Learn more about the magic from the man himself, and get yourself a copy of this psychedelic, philosophical tale.

 The Last Bookstore (which is such a great name, by the way) is located at 453 S. Spring Street, but the entrance is on 5th Street.
 (Note: they are on the corner of Spring and 5th, which are both one-way streets.
 Spring runs south, 5th runs west.)

 * Other People's Publications ** Yeah, You Know Me.

-Perhaps you will too, when you pick up this collection at theFantagraphics Bookstore & Gallery, located at 1201 S. Vale Street in Seattle's Georgetown district.
+Get your copy of Marble Season along with many, many, many other Gilbert Hernandez titles at the Fantagraphics Bookstore & Gallery, located at 1201 S. Vale Street in Seattle's Georgetown district.
 Open daily 11:30 to 8:00 PM, Sundays until 5:00 PM.
 Phone: (206) 658-0110.

 Register and Login to receive full member benefits, including members-only special offers, commenting privileges on Flog!
 The Fantagraphics Blog, newsletters and special announcements via email, and stuff we haven't even thought of yet.
 Membership is free and spam-free, so Sign Up Today!